-An annual \$500 award to a student enrolled in a Bachelor of Science degree program with a declared minor in Computing Science or Information Technology.
-The recipient must present a minimum GPA of 3.7, demonstrate leadership abilities, and have made a significant contribution to campus life and/or the community.
+A variable annual award to a student enrolled in a Bachelor of Science degree program.
+The recipient must present a minimum GPA of 3.0, be registered in 12 credits per semester, have made a significant contribution to campus life or the community, and demonstrate leadership abilities, Preference is given to students with a minor in Computing Science or Information Technology.